TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     where the various TriBITS repos are in relation to each other or the Project.

-The following project-level local varaibles can be defined by the project or the user to help define the what packages from the repository ``${REPOSITORY_NAME}`` contribute to the primary meta-project packages (PMPP):
+The following project-level local variables can be defined by the project or the user to help define the what packages from the repository ``${REPOSITORY_NAME}`` contribute to the primary meta-project packages (PMPP):